MarcelliMentore/rusty/CONTRIBUTING.md

-# Contributing to AIS
+# Contributing to galactica

-Thank you for considering contributing to AIS!
+Thank you for considering contributing to galactica!
 Here are some guidelines to help you get started.

 General guidelines and requested contributions can be found in the How to Contribute section of the documentation.